top of page

-ALL OUR ANIMALS ARE BASED IN TÜRKIYE.
-THE BELOW INFORMATION IS BASED ON ADOPTIONS IN TÜRKIYE.
+THIS INFORMATION IS BASED ON ADOPTIONS WITHIN TÜRKIYE.

-The most valuable thing we can do for a street animals is to find them a home.
-A place of safety, shelter and care.
-Never having to worry about where their next meal will come from or how to shelter from bad weather.
-Having a pet provides companionship, emotional support, and joy.
-The bond formed through daily care, shared experiences, and unconditional love contributes to strong attachments.
-Animals can provide physical & mental health benefits, such as reduced stress and increased physical activity.
+The best thing we can do for our street animals is to find them a home.
+A place of safety, shelter and care where they never need to worry about where their next meal will come from or how to find shelter from bad weather.
+Pets provide companionship, emotional support and joy.
+The bond you form with them through daily care, shared experiences and unconditional love is strong and they can provide physical and mental health benefits, such as reducing stress levels and increasing your physical activity.

 Q: What type of animals do you rescue?

-A: PAWS Üzümlü is dedicated to helping dogs and cats living on the streets of Üzümlü that are either injured, sick, in need of help or in danger.
+A: PAWS Üzümlü is dedicated to helping dogs and cats living on the village streets that are injured, sick, in need of help or in danger.

 Q: Where are the dogs and cats currently available for adoption, and can I visit them?

-A: The animals available for adoption will either be with a local foster or at one of our animal parks in Üzümlü, Türkiye.
-We have assessed all of our park animals ready for adoption.
-All the street animals are also desperate to find homes.
-We are happy to complete assessments on them for home interests also.
-Our parks are not open to the public on a daily basis but you are more then welcome to come along to meet the animals, get to know them and allow them to get to know you.
-We can arrange for a volunteer to take you down.
+A: These animals will either be with a local foster or at one of our animal parks.
+We have assessed all our park animals to ensure they are suitable for adoption.
+The street animals are also desperate for homes and we are happy to assess them too.
+Our parks are not open to the public but you can contact us to arrange to meet the animals, get to know them and allow them to get to know you.

 Q: What kind of dogs and cats do you rescue?

 A: All the animals are individuals and only a small percentage of their genetics dictate their physical appearance.
-Here at PAWS we do our best to identify which breed we believe an animal may be based on the breeds they most resemble.
-However, as we generally won’t know either parent of an animal, we cannot guarantee the breeds of our animals up for adoption.
+We do our best to identify which breed we believe an animal may be, but as we generally don't know either parent we cannot guarantee their ancestry.

 Q: I will be ready to adopt next month, should I put in an application now?

-A: Yes, we encourage you to register your interest with us to start the adoption process but please bear in mind we may not be able to hold animals pending adoption, unless you are willing/able to place the animal into a foster/kennel facility, so they're safe until you are ready to adopt.
+A: Yes, we encourage you to register your interest and start the adoption process as soon as possible.
+Please bear in mind we may not be able to hold an animal pending adoption, unless you are willing/able to place it into a foster/kennel facility, so they're safe until you are ready to adopt.

 Q: Can I meet the dog/cat prior to adoption?

-A: Yes, we strongly suggest this.
-It is good for you to meet your chosen furry friend, prior to adoption to ensure they are a good fit for you, you are for them and that you’re building a bond too.
-You get the chance to get to know them better before making a commitment to give them a new home.
-Building trust and a relationship before taking an animal home for adoption is very important and by taking some time at the beginning to make sure everyone’s comfortable, means an adoption is more likely to be successful.
+A: Yes, we strongly recommend this.
+It is good to meet your chosen furry friend to ensure they are a good fit for you, and you for them.
+You get the chance to get to know them before making a commitment to offering them a home.
+Building trust and a relationship before adopting an animal is very important and taking some time at the beginning means an adoption is more likely to be successful.

 Q: What breed are your dogs and how big will this puppy be?

-A: Here at PAWS we rescue animals that have been abandoned or are at risk.
-We generally don’t get to know either parent of the animals however many adopters will tell you that Turkish, street rescues are the best dogs they've ever had.
-The fully grown size of any of our puppies is an estimation based on a visual determination of their breed mix and age vs. weight when rescued.
-We do quite often have pedigree dogs and cats that are also dumped within the village.
+A: We rescue abandoned or at-risk animals so we generally don’t get to know either parent.
+However, many adopters will tell you Turkish street rescues are the best dogs they've ever had.
+The fully grown size of any of our puppies is an estimate based on a visual assessment of their breed mix and age vs. weight when rescued.
+We do quite often also have pedigree dogs and cats dumped in the village.

 Q: What are the requirements to adopt?

-A: The first step in the Adoption Process is the completion of our adoption application.
-Each application is dealt with on an individual basis.
-We do not adopt on a first come, first serve basis but on who is most suitable for each animal.
+A: The first step is to complete our adoption application.
+Each application is dealt with on an individual basis - it's not 'first come, first served'.
+We will always look to match an animal with the most suitable application.

 Q: How long does the application process take?

-A: Our applications are processed by our volunteers.
-Depending on the volume of applications at any given time and the availability of the volunteers, the process could start immediately but it is likely to take a few days.
-Depending on whether assessments are needed, arranging a meet and greet and a home check - the process could be completed within about a week
+A: Applications are processed by our volunteers.
+Depending on the volume of applications and volunteer availability, this could start immediately but is likely to take a few days.
+It also depends on whether meet and greets, assessments and home checks are needed.
+Generally, the process could be completed in around a week.

-A: Yes, we will acknowledge all applications and, once reviewed, will contact you to let you know the outcome.
-It may be that if it's not felt the animal you've applied for is a match, we can talk to you about alternative, more suitable options.
+A: Yes.
+We acknowledge all applications and, once reviewed, will contact you to let you know the outcome.
+If we feel the animal you've applied for isn't the best match, we can discuss alternative options.
 We are just as keen and excited for you to adopt an animal as you are.

 Q: What would prevent me from successfully adopting one of your rescues?

-A: It’s very important that you have time for your furry friend.
-Many of our animals need time, patience and love dedicated to them.
-If you are adopting a dog, you should not leave it alone for longer than they can cope with.
+A: It’s very important that you have enough time for your furry friend.
+Many of our animals need plenty of time, patience and love.
+If you are adopting a dog, you need to be sure you will not leave it alone for longer than it can cope with.

-• It’s important that our furry friends have access to a suitable outside space for exercise and toilet breaks.
+• It’s important that animals have access to a suitable outside space for exercise and toilet breaks.

-• We won’t re-home a dog to a family who plan to chain or tether it.
+• We won’t re-home a dog to a family which will chain or tether it for excessive periods of time.

-• We ask that you get your landlord’s permission before adopting an animal
+• We ask that if you rent your home, you obtain your landlord’s permission before adopting.

-• We do not agree to someone adopting an animal as a gift.
-The adopter should choose the animal themselves.
+• We do not agree to someone adopting an animal as a gift for someone else.

 • You must agree to continue with any behavioural rehabilitation or training we recommend.